Rory McCune NCC Group

 - CTF - At the end of the day’s materials a number of clusters with security vulnerabilities will be available for students to practice the attacks described during the course.

-Students should bring a laptop with an SSH client installed.
+Students should have a laptop with an SSH client installed.
 The laptop should not have any corporate security software which restricts Internet access or forces use of a corporate proxy server for browsing.

 Recommended setups are: